boostercloud/booster/docs/README.md

 }
 ```

-It should response something like:
+It should respond with something like:

 ```json
 {